-Multnomah participates in women's varsity volleyball, men's and women's varsity basketball, men's junior varsity basketball, men's soccer, men's and women's cross country, and men's and women's golf.
+Multnomah participates in women's varsity volleyball, men's and women's varsity basketball, men's junior varsity basketball, men's soccer, men's and women's track and field, men's and women's cross country, and men's and women's golf.
 Teams have the opportunity to advance to regional and national championships.